 No lower screen to write kanji?

-I knew that one could write kanji directly on the upper screen, but I was worried it might not be as functional as the lower screen.
+I knew that one could write kanji directly on the upper screen in the recent models, but I was worried it might not be as functional as the lower screen.

 However, if Casio had suppressed this feature altogether, it might be as well to trust the maker.

 Now that I have been using my newly acquired dictionary for some time, I can say that the disappearance of the lower screen is nothing to worry about.
 Here are some reasons why:

 - You can write the kanji on the upper screen in every dictionary with Japanese entries.
 You can even write kanji on the “home” page, which will do a cross search through all dictionaries.

 - It recognises the kanji I write almost all the time, and I am using the Chinese stroke order, not the Japanese one.
 They are slightly different, but most of the time, the dictionary still recognise the kanji (you do have to trace it stroke by stroke, though, don’t try your calligraphic skills).

 - There are two “boxes” so you can start writing your second kanji in the second box while the dictionary is computing the first one.
 Then, you can use the first box again, which emptied itself while you were using the second box, to write a third kanji if needed.
 When you finish, just click some kind of “okay” button.
 If you realise that, for example, your dictionary got the first kanji wrong, but you have already written your entire word of 3 or 4 kanji, you don’t need to erase the whole word!
 Just select the wrong kanji with your pen and your dictionary will present you similar kanji from which you can choose.
 No matter if it is the first, second, last kanji of the word.
 This is a fantastic feature that allows the user to save time and avoid frustration.